-Dr. Mark Oliver is a Managing Engineer at Veryst Engineering.
+Dr. Mark Oliver is a Principal at Veryst Engineering.
 Dr. Oliver has expertise in the materials science, solid mechanics, and failure analysis of metals, polymers, fiber-reinforced composites, adhesives, and additively manufactured materials.
 He is experienced in chemical and microstructural characterization, mechanical testing, and finite element analysis, applying his knowledge to issues of materials selection, mechanical design, and root cause determination of material failures.

 Topics that Dr. Oliver has researched include polymer mechanical behavior, fatigue crack growth in metals, delamination in adhesive joints and composite laminates, deformation and failure of additively manufactured polymers, atomistic modeling of glasses, and environmentally-assisted cracking.

 Prior to joining Veryst Engineering, Dr. Oliver was an Associate Research Scientist at The Dow Chemical Company.
 He has taught a graduate-level course on defects in solids at Stanford University and managed the Scanning Probe Microscopy lab at the Stanford Nanocharacterization Laboratory.

 Ph.D., Materials Science and Engineering, Stanford University, 2010